nallenanderson/suma-product/README.md

 1. Follow the existing structure and naming conventions
 2. Ensure all templates include clear instructions and examples
 3. Maintain consistency with our SMB financial software focus
-4. Update related processes when making changes
+4. Update related processes when making changes by submitting a pull request to this repo

 ## Support

 For questions about the SUMA Product Operating System:
 - Review the [4D Process Guide](./processes/d4-process.md) for detailed methodology
 - Check specific artifact templates for implementation guidance
-- Contact the Product Operations team for process improvements

 ---